canonical/starform/doc/valid-load-paths.md

 Paths which start with `./` or `../` are interpreted relative to the current file.
 Paths which do _not_ start with `./` or `../` are interpreted relative to the base of the extension directory.

-Following the UNIX style, the `/` symbol is always taken to be a path separator, regardless of host OS.
+Regardless of host OS, the `/` symbol is always interpreted as a path separator.

 ## Constraints